-Two defendants who had judgments entered against them have appealed the entry of the judgments.
-The defendant in the Lee action filed a Notice of Appeal of the Order and Judgment on January 28, 2013 and also filed a Suggestion of Bankruptcy on January 30, 2013 (Docs.
+Three defendants who had judgments entered against them have appealed the entry of the judgments.
+The defendant in the Lee action filed a Notice of Appeal of the Order and Judgment on January 28, 2013 and also filed a Suggestion of Bankruptcy on January 30, 2013 (Lee Docs.
 171 and 179).
-The defendant in Dancing \$ filed a Notice of Appeal on February 22, 2013 (Doc.
-131).
-On March 4, 2013, the Receiver filed a motion for permission to prosecute limited cross-appeals on the issue of the denial of prejudgment interest (Doc.
-981).
-The Receiver sought leave to file the limited cross-appeal because while the Court correctly concluded (1) Nadel operated "a massive [P]onzi scheme" through the Hedge Funds, (2) the transfers Nadel made to the defendants were made with the actual intent to hinder, delay, or defraud any creditor of Nadel as required by FUFTA, and (3) the Receiver is entitled to summary judgment in the amount of the defendants' false profits, the Receiver believes the Court's decision to deny prejudgment interest was erroneous.
+14 The defendants in Dancing \$ and Meeker filed Notices of Appeal on February 22, 2013 and April 5, 2013, respectively (Dancing \$ Doc.
+131 and Meeker Doc.
+150).
+On March 4 and May 22, 2013, the Receiver filed motions for permission to prosecute limited cross-appeals on the issue of the denial of prejudgment interest (Docs.
+981 and 1020).
+The Receiver sought leave to file limited cross-appeals because while the Court correctly concluded (1) Nadel operated "a massive [P]onzi scheme" through the Hedge Funds, (2) the transfers Nadel made to the defendants were made with the actual intent to hinder, delay, or defraud any creditor of Nadel as required by FUFTA, and (3) the Receiver is entitled to summary judgment in the amount of the defendants' false profits, the Receiver believes the Court's decision to deny prejudgment interest was erroneous.
 The Court determined to "balance the equities" and concluded they weighed in favor of the defendants and against an award of prejudgment interest because, although the defendants are "net winner[s]" (or Profiteers) as compared to the hundreds of investors who lost approximately \$168 million in Nadel's Ponzi scheme, the defendants nevertheless have "suffered enough."
-The Receiver believes this conclusion is erroneous because it inequitably advantages the defendants at the expense of the Hedge Funds and defrauded investors who lost money in the scheme. (see, e.g., Moran v.
-Goldfarb, 2012 WL 2930210, 9 (S.D.N.Y.
-2012) ("[T]he Receiver, on behalf of investors who lost their investments in the Ponzi scheme, is entitled to prejudgment interest on [investor-defendant's] false profits" because investor-defendant "received money that was never in fact his to spend.")).
-The Court granted the Receiver permission to file limited cross-appeals on March 5, 2013 (Doc.
-982).